-However, even though both statements are generally true, there are some nuances that have to be considered before making the decision to switch to eating organic food and that’s exactly what we’re going to talk about in this article and answer the burning question: should you switch to organic food if you have a fatty liver?
+However, even though this is generally true, there are some important nuances that have to be considered before making the decision to switch to eating organic food and that’s exactly what we’re going to talk about in this article and answer the burning question: should you switch to organic food if you have a fatty liver?

-High fat foods and especially foods with a lot of added sugar, fructose syrup or other sweeteners are a big NO when it comes to a perfect fatty liver diet, meaning that even though the ingredients are organic, the product itself would harm your liver just as much as a regular one would because of the high carbs/fat content.
+High fat foods and especially foods with a lot of added sugar, fructose syrup or other sweeteners are a big NO when it comes to a perfect fatty liver diet, meaning that even though the ingredients are organic, they still have the potential to do harm because of the high carbs and fat contents.